Best Email Clients for 2026

 AI writing assistance helps you draft responses faster.
 Start typing and Canary suggests completions or rewrites to make your emails clearer and more professional.
 It's not magic, but it speeds up the writing process, especially for routine responses you send constantly.

-Best for: Budget-conscious users who want AI features.
-People managing multiple email accounts in one inbox. iOS and Android users who need good mobile apps.
+Budget-conscious users who want AI features without breaking the bank.
+People managing multiple email accounts (Gmail, Outlook, Yahoo, iCloud) in one unified inbox. iOS and Android users who need good mobile apps.
 Anyone who wants email summarization without premium pricing.
-Users willing to trade some polish for significant cost savings.
+Users willing to trade some polish for significant cost savings compared to Superhuman.

 Canary Mail logo